sztrok/LLM-API/README.md

 # LLM API DEMO
-Node JS and Express JS application used for creating article summary from given URL.
+NodeJS and ExpressJS application used for creating article summary from given URL.

+NodeJS version: 10.5.0

 To establish connection, create a **.env** file in root directory and add property **OPEN_AI_KEY='your-key'**